 Who is eligible to nominate or to apply for the Job Quality Fellowship?

 This is an “open call” for people to nominate themselves or others.
 As the text of the call for nominations indicates, there are preferences for individuals at or near the top levels of their organizations directly involved in developing and directing their organization’s strategies.
 Note that this Fellows’ group will differ from the prior groups.
 The selection in the first two sections intentionally spanned across a range of fields, types of organizations, and job quality strategies and tools.
 We will be focusing in this class on the intersection between workforce development and worker organizing/advocacy.
 The Fellowship will select leaders of organizations working to improve the quality of jobs and who have an interest in helping workers to understand and defend their rights at work.
 We plan to select ten Fellows and expect that about half will be from workforce development and training organizations and others will join from labor unions, workers’ centers, and other worker rights advocacy organizations.
 Building workers’ understanding of and capacity to defend their rights and protections in the workplace and workforce development and training are complementary.
 We seek leaders of initiatives that intentionally connect efforts in these two areas.

 How do I receive the application materials?

-To receive the application materials, you must be nominated for the fellowship through this form.
-Starting on May 31, we will send application materials to nominees that meet our eligibility qualifications.
-Then, to be considered for the Job Quality Fellowship, eligible nominees must complete the provided application materials by June 28.
-So that eligible nominees have sufficient time to receive and complete the application materials by June 28, we ask that you please submit all nominations by Monday, June 14.
+To receive the application materials, you must be nominated for the Fellowship through this form.
+Starting on 12/01/2021, we will send application materials to nominees that meet our eligibility qualifications.
+Then, to be considered for the Job Quality Fellowship, eligible nominees must complete the provided application materials by 1/04/22.
+So that eligible nominees have sufficient time to receive and complete the application materials by 1/04/22, we ask that you please submit all nominations by Monday, December 15, 2021.

 How and when will nominees receive the link to the application materials?